neondatabase/neon/docs/glossary.md

 NOTE: This is an overloaded term.

-Whenever enough WAL has been accumulated in memory, the page server [] writes out the changes in memory into new snapshot files[].
+Whenever enough WAL has been accumulated in memory, the page server [] writes out the changes in memory into new layer files[].
 This process is called "checkpointing".
-The page server only creates snapshot files for relations that have been modified since the last checkpoint.
+The page server only creates layer files for relations that have been modified since the last checkpoint.

 ### Compute node